pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-ask-for-an-app-live-trial.md

 In short, nobody wants to start their new venture with an incorrect budget, so consider putting some learning milestones in there.
 A good first milestone is a live trial.

-## Why modern teams do things differently
+## Why modern teams do it this way

 Companies such as Google, Microsoft and pretty much any startup take a different approach.
 The avoid big-bang launches and instead take small, fast, relatively inexpensive steps to test their ideas and refine their product strategy.
 This is similar to the scientific method.
 It works for a number of reasons, to name a few: